 However, again, the cloud is not right for everyone, as mitigating factors like the need for legacy system integration, for example, may make an on-premise or hybrid solution a better fit for your needs.

 What are the common misconceptions people have about cloud contact centres?

-In my experience, there are several major misconceptions which can hold back organisations embracing the cloud.
+In my experience, there are several major misconceptions that can hold back organisations from embracing the cloud.
 The first and probably largest is a concern about security and compliance (such as with the PCI process).
 Clearly, you are moving your data off-premise, but cloud vendors invest heavily in security and meeting the latest standards.
-And, because they are working with a wide range of clients they have the resources to develop deep specialisms and skills in security that would be beyond what a single organisation could build on its own.
+And, because they are working with a wide range of clients they have the resources to develop deep specialisms and skills insecurity that would be beyond what a single organisation could build on its own.
 You can run processes such as PCI in the cloud, achieving compliance by putting the right security and auditing measures in place.

 The second worry is around reliability and uptime.
-Again, providers have invested heavily in redundancy solutions to ensure that your service is always-on, something that isn’t always guaranteed if there are problems with on-premise solutions.
+Again, providers have invested heavily in redundancy solutions to ensure that your service is always on, something that isn’t always guaranteed if there are problems with on-premise solutions.
 Companies also worry that it will negatively impact their IT department and add to complexity if they want to integrate different solutions in the cloud.
 Nothing could be further from the truth – IT can focus on more strategic innovations, rather than simply supporting business as usual, while open application programming interfaces (APIs) and connectors make integration straightforward.